+“D

+EAD MANS COVE”

+They arrived for him at 7:00 am.A boy named ben noted the time as he was desperately waiting for that golden moment for 13 years,2 months and 9 days.that hour of his life began.

+It was gloomy everywhere instead of sleeping he was awake.Who said a boy cant be neat, sum of his all personal possessions needed to live was packed with a military neatness,He was a book lover except two of his things underwear and books which there were many …one pair of knickers for everyday of the month,as per the order of matron.he was not sure of how much should be enough to taje it with him ,when a person waits for years and years,books are then compared as your best friend or windows.

+Windows on the world on curious working on our mind ,your brain works on many things and it makes you an overthinker

-himBen sighed and pulled back the curtain beside his bed,his eyes moved further and further.Once it faced a flower filled landscape that had given the Christian meadows childrens home its identical name.however that was before a health and safety official demonstrated clearly that nature presented a danger.As a result, Ben looked out onto a vehicle park and a tarmac playground with a couple of swings .
+Ben sighed and pulled back the curtain beside his bed,his eyes moved further and further.Once it faced a flower filled landscape that had given the Christian meadows childrens home its identical name.however that was before a health and safety official demonstrated clearly that nature presented a danger.As a result, Ben looked out onto a vehicle park and a tarmac playground with a couple of swings .

 Beyond the fence was a suburb of identical brown brick houses,covered in snow…abruptly he shut down the window,feeling cold.Moreover sometimes when ben was absorbed in a book, he had a glance up and be startled to find himself in just a factory town of England.